ROGUEDSGNR/LiteRecon/README.md

 ## Output

-Lite Recon provides a detailed report with the following sections:
+LiteRecon provides a detailed report with the following sections:

 - **Domain Information (WHOIS)**
 - **DNS Information**: A, MX, NS, TXT, and CNAME records.